 An appropriate strategy for monitoring with veterinary oversight and a scientific assessment of the degree of adaptation is required.
 A team should be there to monitor the status of cheetahs and other carnivores available in the wild.

-Along with that, Various outreach and awareness events should be run to familiarise the locals with the reintroduction strategy in order to spread awareness among residents and sensitize the youth.
+Along with that, Various outreach and awareness events should be run to familiarise the locals with the reintroduction to spread awareness among residents and sensitize the youth.
 A progressive move in this direction is Chintu Cheetah, the designated mascot for the Cheetah introduction project.

 The protection of native species and their habitat should get equal consideration and to maintain the safety and satisfaction of the locals, it is important to develop a proper rehabilitation policy that includes proper communication between administrative officers and the residents.